Downtown Festival Districts

 Participants can only carry or consume alcoholic beverages in the public right-of-way (public property) when a Downtown Festival District has been designated.
 Carrying an open container or consuming alcohol on public property at any other time is prohibited.

 The boundaries of a Downtown Festival District can vary, but will generally include the core business area of Downtown Champaign.
-Specific boundaries will be established and a map of the area will be provided on this webpage for each event.
-During the event, signs will also be conspicuously posted on the sidewlkas around the perimeter of the Downtown Festival District, to provide a visual reminder of the boundaries to tparticipants.
+Specific boundaries will be established, and a map of the area will be provided on this webpage for each event.
+During the event, signs will also be conspicuously posted on the sidewalks around the perimeter of the Downtown Festival District to provide a visual reminder of the boundaries to the participants.

 No, you cannot bring your own alcohol into the Downtown Festival District.
 All alcoholic beverages consumed on public property at a Downtown Festival District must be purchased from a participating bar or restaurant within the Downtown Festival District.
 Downtown businesses that sell alcohol are not required to participate in Downtown Festival Districts, or to allow alcohol to be taken from their licensed premises.

 Downtown establishments that sell alcohol are not required to participate or to allow liquor to be taken from their licensed premises.
-Downtown restaurants and bars that have chosen to participate must follow certain additional rules required by the City, including issuing City-provided wristbands and serving “to-go” alcoholic beverages in paper or plastic cups.
+Downtown restaurants and bars that have chosen to participate must follow certain additional rules required by the City, including issuing City-provided wristbands and serving “to-go” alcoholic beverages in paper, plastic, or aluminum containers.

 No, consumption of alcohol in any City-owned parking lot or facility is generally prohibited unless the parking lot is specifically included within the boundaries of a Downtown Festival District as part of an authorized special event.